-A Private Ship-Based Photography Expedition with the Wild Brown Bears of Katmai National Park
+Photograph the Brown Bears of Katmai National Park on a Private Small-Ship Expedition

 Nature puts on few displays as arresting as Alaskan brown bears feeding on summer’s bounty.
-The bears of this area—the largest coastal grizzlies in the world—gorge on spawning salmon as the fish swim up the rivers that pour onto these wild beaches.
-Our private chartered ship, the Natural Habitat Ursus, offers an exclusive opportunity to follow and photograph the bears along the shoreline as they fish, dig for clams and lope along the beach.
-Ashore, as we walk with our experienced guide, we have an even closer vantage point as we watch from a careful distance.
+These bears—the world's largest coastal grizzlies—feast on clams, mussels, sedges and spawning salmon as the fish swim up the streams that pour onto these wild beaches.
+Our private chartered ship, the Natural Habitat Ursus, offers an exclusive opportunity to follow and photograph bears as they fish, forage and lope along the shore.
+We get even closer as we go ashore with our experienced guide, photographing the bears on foot from a careful distance in the watchful company of our Expedition Leader, who is one of Alaska's top bear experts.
+We may view lone males, mothers with playful cubs, or even a wolf interacting with bears along the river.
 Here in Katmai National Park, experience this rarest of encounters with Ursus arctos in all its untamed majesty!

-Exclusive Marine-Based AccessCoastal cruising aboard our private expedition ship allows unparalleled proximity for photographing bears and Katmai's magnificent natural landscapes
+- Exclusive Marine-Based AccessCoastal cruising aboard our private expedition ship allows unparalleled proximity for photographing wildlife and the magnificent natural landscapes of Katmai

-Shoot with an Expert Photo GuideView bears foraging on the beach as we walk on shore with our Expedition Leader, who offers tips for unbelievable photos from just feet away!
+- Shoot with an Expert Photo GuideView bears foraging on the beach as we walk on shore with our Expedition Leader, who offers tips for getting unbelievable photos from just feet away!

 The Ultimate Bear Photography Safari—Here's Why!

 Images of Alaskan brown bears are among the most iconic wildlife photos on Earth.
 And capturing incredible close-ups of these giant coastal grizzlies is our primary mission on this exclusive bear-intensive itinerary.
 In the roadless wilderness of Katmai National Park, far from